Body Poem and Dream Poem: Illuminating Unthought Knowns

 We are taught to view our bodies as machines that can just keep going forever on adrenalin, and to feel guilty about needing rest.
 Many people find unhealthy ways to self-medicate and self-soothe, not knowing any other way.
 Many are afraid to feel the more tender emotions that lurk underneath their stress, because they have been taught to suppress them.

 My intention as a Body Poet and Dream Scribe is to reconnect my clients with the deep, instinctual wisdom available in their blood and bones.
-I believe that a visceral, felt sense of inner authority, connection and belonging is at the core of the urgent shift in our collective consciousness that is needed.
+I believe that a visceral, felt sense of inner authority, connection and belonging is needed in our collective human body, and our collective human nervous system.

 This work is important to me because I have experienced its beauty and power.
 It continues to be an invaluable resource on my own journey from fragmentation to wholeness.
-I have learnt that my heart and gut know essential things that my rational mind doesn’t, such as what is needed, what really matters, where the joy is, and what’s true.
+I have learnt that my heart and gut know essential things that my rational mind often doesn’t – such as what is needed?
+What really matters?
+Where does joy Live?
+What’s true in this moment?

 “The mind has no answers.
 The heart has no questions.”
 Jack Kakakaway